-# Data model on the interface
+# Data model in the interface

 ### Binding form fields to the data model

-When the data model is already defined and attached, we can in **the application form** associate specific fields (UI components) with model fields.
-In the form editor, each component that stores some value (e.g. text field, choice field, date, etc.) has the property **"Data model key"**.
-It is enough to enter in this field the key defined in our model so that the data from this component is bound to the appropriate place in the model.
-From that moment, the component becomes **bidirectionally bound** (two-way binding) to the data model – during form initialization, the value from the model (if it exists) will be loaded into the field, and when the user fills in or changes this value, it will be saved back to the data model when the application is saved.
-This means that **after saving the form, all bound fields update their corresponding values in the data model**, so the model always reflects the current state of the application data.
+After selecting the key, the data from the component is bound to the appropriate place in the model.
+From that moment on, the component becomes **two-way bound** (two-way binding) with the data model – during form initialization the value from the model (if it exists) will be loaded into the field, and when the user fills in or changes this value, it will be written back to the data model when the application is saved.
+This means that **after saving the form, all bound fields update their corresponding values in the data model**, so the model always reflects the current state of the application's data.

-<figure><img src="/files/75e6ef7114487338924a8853c2eeac2ce67b40b6" alt=""><figcaption><p>Illustration 1.
+<figure><img src="/files/75e6ef7114487338924a8853c2eeac2ce67b40b6" alt=""><figcaption><p>Figure 1.
 Example of two-way binding using the data model key</p></figcaption></figure>

 {% hint style="info" %}